Concurrent Sessions: Thursday, August 2

 How can libraries take the Maker Movement to the next level?
 By connecting Makers and Manufacturers!
 We brought together manufacturers, makers, schools and economic development groups to launch the first Manufacturing Technology Expo / Maker Faire, attracting the attention of Make Magazine.
 We convinced our partners to see workforce development through the lens of 21st-century skills, solidifying our spot at the table for future economic development conversations.
 Join us to imagine possibilities for creative community partnerships.

-Creating Civil Engagement and Conversation with YOUR Community
+Creating Civil Engagement

 Gavin Woltjer – Billings Public Library – Montana